gkazior/ssl.fakehostverification/README.md

 # ssl fakehostverification

    Fake host verification for ssl

+   When Java establishes the ssl connection to host X it has to verify if the host in the certificate presented by host X matches the host X.
+   If the host information does not match then this is a security breach or at least the certificate is not valid.

+   In some situations (see the background) you may want to disable the verification.
+   Remember about the risks.
+Never use it in production.

 ## Documentation

    The java agent will disable hostname verification for test purposes.